Is there any better food on this planet than bread?

 Simply put, multigrain bread is bread that has been made with multiple types of grains.
 Wheat grain, oat grain, rye grain, etc… multigrain bread can contain any combination of grains out there.

-Whole grain bread can also be made with any types of grains, but the difference is that the grains are left fully intact.
-Just like how whole wheat bread keeps the wheat grain fully intact, this leads to more nutrients overall.
+can also be made with any type of grains, but the difference is that the grains are left fully intact when making the .
+Just like how keeps the fully intact, this leads to more nutrients overall.

-If you’re looking for more naturally occurring nutrients (and fiber), whole grain bread is a wise choice of multigrain bread.
+If you’re looking for more naturally occurring nutrients (and fiber), whole grain bread is a wise choice over multigrain bread.

 What is “Artisinal bread”